OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ## How about privacy?
 AI Privacy can be divided into two parts:
-1. The AI security threats and controls in this document that regarding privacy are about confidentiality and integrity of (personal) data (e.g. model inversion, leaking training data), plus the integrity of the model behaviour
+1. The AI security threats and controls in this document that are about confidentiality and integrity of (personal) data (e.g. model inversion, leaking training data), plus the integrity of the model behaviour
 2. Threats and controls with respect to rights of the individual, as covered by privacy regulations such as the GDPR, including use limitation, consent, fairness, transparency, data accuracy, right of correction/objection/reasure/access.
 For an overview, see the privacy part of the [OWASP AI guide](https://owasp.org/www-project-ai-security-and-privacy-guide/)

 ## How about Generative AI (e.g. LLM)?
 Yes, GenAI is the big topic and it's the fastest moving subfield of AI security.
 Nevertheless it is important to realize that other types of algorithms will remain to be applied to many important use cases such as credit scoring, fraud detection, medical diagnosis, product recommendation, image recognition, predictive maintenance, process control, etc. Relevant content has been marked with 'GenAI' in this document.

-Important note: Security-wise, GenAI is not that different.
+Important note: in terms of security, GenAI is not that different from other forms of AI.
 GenAI threats and controls largely overlap and are very similar to AI in general.
 Some risks are (much) higher.
 Some are lower.
 Only a few risks are GenAI-specific.
 GenAI security particularities are:
-* Evasion attacks for GenAI include specifically evasion of policies that intend to censor (e.g. violent) output
+1. Evasion attacks for GenAI include specifically evasion of policies that intend to censor (e.g. violent) output
-* Unwanted output of sensitive training data is an AI-broad issue, but especially a high risk with systems that output rich content such as GenAI
+2. Unwanted output of sensitive training data is an AI-broad issue, but especially a high risk with systems that output rich content such as GenAI
-* Training data poisoning is an AI-broad problem, and with GenAI the risk is generally higher since training data can be supplied from different sources that may be challenging to control, such as the internet
+3. Training data poisoning is an AI-broad problem, and with GenAI the risk is generally higher since training data can be supplied from different sources that may be challenging to control, such as the internet
-* Overreliance is an AI-broad issue, and in addition Large Language Models can make matters worse by coming across very confident and knowledgeable
+4. Overreliance is an AI-broad issue, and in addition Large Language Models can make matters worse by coming across very confident and knowledgeable
-* GenAI models mostly live in the cloud - often managed by an external party, which increases the risk of leaking training data and leaking prompts.
+5. GenAI models mostly live in the cloud - often managed by an external party, which increases the risk of leaking training data and leaking prompts.
 This issue is not limited to GenAI.
 Additional risks that are typucal for GenAI are: 1) model use involves user interaction through prompts, adding user data and corresponding privacy issues, and 2) GenAI model input (prompts) can contain rich context information with sensitive data (e.g. company secrets).
-* Pre-trained models are applied also outside of GenAI, but the approach is quite common in GenAI, which increases the risk of transfer learning attacks
+6. Pre-trained models are applied also outside of GenAI, but the approach is quite common in GenAI, which increases the risk of transfer learning attacks
-* The typical application of plug-ins in Large Language Models creates specific risks regarding the protection and privileges of these plugins - as they allow large language model to act outside of their normal conversation with the user
+7. The typical application of plug-ins in Large Language Models creates specific risks regarding the protection and privileges of these plugins - as they allow large language model to act outside of their normal conversation with the user
-* Prompt injection is a GenAI specific threat, listed under Application security threats
+8.Prompt injection is a GenAI specific threat, listed under Application security threats

 GenAI References:
 * [OWASP LLM top 10](https://llmtop10.com/)